Perdido (oil platform): Operation

-A workforce of 172 people keep it up and running.
-They work in 12-hour shifts for 2 weeks followed by 2 weeks off back on land.
+A workforce of 168 people keep it up and running.

 Safety

 The platform has extensive safety equipment to protect workers in this remote location.

 It has the largest rescue boat used on any Shell facility, which has room for 24 people.
 The living quarters are blast-resistant.
 Perdido's helipad can accommodate two Sikorsky S-92 helicopters that can carry 19 passengers each.